Student with disabilities applying for Trinity accommodation

 Continuing students with disabilities should complete the online accommodation application form and Special Consideration Application Form in February of the year of application and review the criteria used by Trinity as outlined below:

-The Disability Service will review your medical evidence supplied to the service at registration and will take into account the following criteria when prioritising applications for accommodation:
+The Disability Service will review disability evidence supplied to the Disability Service at RA application and/or accommodation application and will take into account the following criteria when prioritising applications for accommodation:

-Based on the criteria above, the Disability Service will review all the applications and will make recommendations to the Accommodations Office.
-In turn, based on the availability of rooms on campus and the priority given to applications, the Accommodations Office will inform applicants of any room offers.
-In some cases, applicants may be advised that accommodation in Trinity Hall better suits their individual needs.
+Based on the criteria above, the Disability Service will review all applications given to them by the Accommodation Office and will make recommendations to the Accommodations Office.
+As part of your application, you must indicate that you have applied for reasonable accommodation with the Disability Service and provide consent for the Disability Service to review and support your application.
+In turn, based on the availability of rooms in Trinity Accommodation and the priority given to applications, the Accommodations Office will inform applicants of any room offers.

-Furtehr information and advise on student accommodation can be found at - http://www.tcdsuaccommodation.org/
+Further information and advice on student accommodation can be found at - http://www.tcdsuaccommodation.org/

 Out of Hours and Non-Academic Personal Care

 Trinity funding does not cover expenditure for personal care, medical treatment/supplies, or other supports required outside study/ course contact hours or the academic year, including those that can reasonably be expected to be provided by another agency such as the local health service where you are ordinarily resident.
 Please follow this link for further information on out of hours and non-academic personal care.